 A large portion of the Scuds in your tank should be feeding on the bait at this point, and you can usually remove the bait quite easily whilst the Scuds are attached, provided you use slow movements and don’t bump anything.
 Once removed, you can rinse the bait and put it back in your tank.

 You can repeat the above process until you find only a few pesky blighters feeding, and you will dramatically reduce the number of Scuds in your tank.

 Using the baiting process, you will find much more success if you keep the light off in your tank.
 Although Scuds are quite timid, provided they are not spooked, they will hang on to the bait while you remove it from the tank.

 Baiting Scuds will not completely remove them from your tank, but it will heavily reduce their numbers until they begin to breed again.

 Cleaning your tank will help reduce the number of Scuds in your tank, although it will be tough to eradicate them completely.

-To clean your tank effectively, you will need to thoroughly vacuum the gravel or whatever substrate is covering the base of your tank as these freshwater amphipods will bury themselves and be difficult to find.
-Even when you feel you have given your gravel a thorough going over, you may be disappointed to find out that you have missed some.
+To clean your tank effectively, you will need to thoroughly vacuum the gravel or substrate covering the base of your tank, as these freshwater amphipods will bury themselves and be difficult to find.
+Even when you feel you have given your gravel a thorough going over, you may be disappointed that you have missed some.

-Check your filter, clean the sponges in hot water, and consider a bleach dip for these as Scuds may feed off the waste that your filter has trapped.
+Check your filter, clean the sponges in hot water, and consider a bleach dip, as Scuds may feed off the waste your filter has trapped.
 Make sure to thoroughly rinse off any bleach before returning to the tank.